cmu-csd-phd/csd-blog/website/content/2025/lithos.md

-Results focus on relative deltas---exact numbers vary across GPUs and driver releases---but the qualitative trends are robust: combining just-in-time scheduling with sub-millisecond slicing and fine-grained spatial partitioning consistently improves the latency–throughput trade-off.
+Results focus on relative deltas---exact numbers vary across GPUs and driver releases---but the qualitative trends are robust: combining just-in-time scheduling with sub-millisecond slicing and fine-grained spatial partitioning consistently improves the latency--throughput trade-off.

 # Limitations and what we don’t (yet) do